-Availability information is imported from the calendars that have been connected to your account and configured for import.
+Availability information is created by matching events on the calendars that have been connected to your account and configured for import.

-Each piece of availability information consists of the following attributes:
+Each piece of availability information is described by:

 not oncall